convox/docs/docs/application/services.md

 ### image

-Use an external Docker image to back this service.
+Use an external Docker image to back this Service.

 ### command

-Override the default command for this service.
+Override the default command for this Service.

 ### init